Austin-Bergstrom Airport Guide 2026: Terminals, Dining, and Tips

 Rideshare and Taxi

-Uber and Lyft pickup zones are located under the Car Rental facility, behind the Red Garage.
-The ride to downtown Austin typically takes 15-20 minutes depending on traffic.
+Uber and Lyft pickup is under the Car Rental facility behind the Red Garage.
+The ride to downtown takes 15-20 minutes depending on traffic.

 Public Transit

-Capital Metro Route 20 bus connects the airport to downtown Austin.
-The journey takes approximately 30-40 minutes and offers an affordable alternative.
+Capital Metro Route 20 connects the airport to downtown Austin.
+The trip runs about 30-40 minutes and costs a fraction of rideshare.

-Live Music Stage – AUS is known as the “Live Music Capital of the World Airport.”
-Look for the live music stage in the central terminal area for free performances throughout the day.
+Live Music Stage — AUS bills itself as the “Live Music Capital of the World Airport.”
+There’s a stage in the central terminal area with free performances throughout the day.
+Check the schedule on the airport’s website or just follow the sound.

 Author & Expert